Pets for Christmas: Yes or No? The truth about the irrelevance of occasion.

 “From he whom much is given, much is expected.”
 Luke 12:48.

-Our web site is outdated, we know.
-It took a big ol' back seat to real life.
-It's been a few very long, incredibly difficult years of rebuilding our business and recovering our lives but, once again, we're ready to keep this train moving and pick up where we left off.
+This PetWorldLawrence.com web site is bloated and outdated, we know.
+It took a big ol' back seat to real life and we might never bring it back up to speed now that we have PetWorldLawrenceOnline.com and TheNatureObjective.com.
 Retirement is coming soon enough, but not just yet.
-There's still too much to do and so much more to come.
-We have to finish our transition to Rehoming Center and set the newest standard for the pet industry, yet again.
-We've got this dog wash to finally open full time.
-We've got aquarium maintenance to launch, canine training to offer, dog walking to expand, kids programs to expand...AGAIN...
-And wait 'til you see what Tim is working on with our Eco Tourism division that can't happen soon enough.
+There's still too much to do and so much more to come, especially with a new location opening in May of 2026.
 Who has time to retire?
 Our customer family has carried us this far so we're not stopping now.
-We will continue to grow and foster our reciprocal relationships for as long as you will let us and we'll offer nothing but support in return.
+We'll continue to foster our reciprocal relationship with Lawrence, Kansas for as long as it will let us and we'll offer nothing but support in return.
 That’s been the Pet World way since day one.
-And, 30 years or not, fire or no fire, we’re not about to change now.
+And, almost 40 years or not, fire or no fire, expansion or downsize, no matter.
+We’re not about to change now.